-2.21 Trade receivables
+2.22 Trade receivables

 Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
 A provision for impairment of trade receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of the receivables.
 Provision is raised on a specific debtor level as well as on a collective basis.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial re-organisation, and default or delinquency in payments are considered indicators that a specific debtor balance is impaired.
 Impairment assessed at a collective level is based on past experience and data in relation to actual write-offs.
-The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the statement of comprehensive income.
+The carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the statements of profit or loss and other comprehensive income.
 When a trade receivable is uncollectible, it is written off against the allowance account for trade receivables.

-Subsequent recoveries of amounts previously written off are credited in the statement of comprehensive income.
+Subsequent recoveries of amounts previously written off are credited in the statements of profit or loss and other comprehensive income.